sneakerhax/Posts/posts/Privilege Escalation in your offensive security career.md

 ## Focus on 1 maybe 2 areas of related focus

 Admittedly this was a very hard thing to achieve because I was very much and still am a generalist.
-This is the direct result of systems administration type work where you are required to know a little bit about a lot of things.
-However as time went on a started to realize the downfall context switching non stop.
-I ultimately found that 2 - 4 weeks on the same topic allowed me to get the depth I needed and do the hands on activies required to solidify and document the knowledge.
-Once I got this process down I was able to pick up secondary topics and long as they were related.
+This is the direct result of systems administration type work where you're required to know a little bit about a lot of things.
+However as time went on a started to realize the downfall of context switching non stop.
+I ultimately found that 2 - 4 weeks on the same topic allowed me to get the depth I needed.
+This also allowed me to do the hands on activies required to solidify and document the knowledge.
+Once I got this process down I was able to pick up a secondary topics and long as they were related.
 I'm still exploring how far I can take this process but I've seen significant improvement in retaining knowledge and applying to my everyday work.

 * Focus on the same topic for at least 2 - 4 weeks
 * Avoid rapid context switching